NoahRSChallenge/Multi-Task-Multi-Expert/README.md

 ```

 ### Evaluation
-AUC score for CTR and CVR respectively.
+AUC score for CTR, CVR, and CTCVR.

 ### Baseline Results